HnZGaming/TorchAutoModerator/README.md

 * `Enable broadcasting` -- Enables GPS broadcasting of laggy grids.
 * `Broadcast to Admins only` -- Broadcasts GPS to Moderators and above only.
 * `First idle seconds` -- First N seconds of the session (warm-up period) to not scan grids.
-* `Threshold ms/f per online member` -- Threshold "lagginess" to start broadcasting grids of a laggy faction.
-See below for details.
+* `Threshold ms/f per online member` -- Threshold "lagginess" to start broadcasting laggy grids (see below).
 * `MAX GPS count` -- Maximum number of GPS entities to show up at once on players' HUD.
 * `Window time (seconds)` -- N seconds to wait until a laggy faction's grids get broadcasted.
 * `GPS lifespan (seconds)` -- N seconds to keep showing GPS entities after the faction is no longer laggy.